hmcts/et-pet-admin/README.md

 ## Introduction

-Both ET1 and ET3 applications will send data to this app where the data gets transformed and distributed to regional offices using ATOS.
+Both ET1 and ET3 applications will send data to this app where the data gets transformed and distributed to regional offices using CCD

 The data is also stored in a database in the [et_api](https://github.com/ministryofjustice/et_api) project and this administration app, whilst being a separate code base for scalability reasons, will share the same postgres database